Society-In-Shadow/ExpressedRealms/documentation/architecture.md

 ## Notifications
 For this application, there isn't much in terms of notifications.
 As of right now, it just user registrations

-As of right now we are using sendgrid to send user registration emails.

 Locally, we are using a product called Mailpit to view the emails that are being sent
 * [Mailpit](http://localhost:8050)

-See more information in the [Eamils](emails.md) documentation
+And out on prod we are using a product called Postmark

 ## CI/CD
 We are using github actions for CI/CD.
 The github actions are located in the .github/workflows folder.